Parth12-1/Local-Socket-Ebay/README.md

 ## Main.java
-The Main.java main method is the client that sends JSONObjects to the server based on the users GUI inputs to process their requests.
+The Main.java main method is the client that sends JSONObjects to the server based on the user's GUI inputs to process their requests.

 First, the main method connects to the server.

-Then, it handles the users requests in the GUI.
+Then, it handles the user's requests in the GUI.

 Finally, it sends the respective request to the server and proceeds as necessary.

 ## Server.java
-The Server main method is the Server that handles the clients requests.
+The Server main method is the Server that handles the client's requests.

-First, the server get multiple "keys" from the JSONObject that the client sent to find out the request that the client is requesting.
+First, the server gets multiple "keys" from the JSONObject that the client sent to find out the request that the client is requesting.

 Then, the server is getting all the information from the JSONObject that is necessary to continue the action.

-Next, it is processing the request and sending back any information necessary for the client to have.
+Next, it is processing the request and sends back any information necessary for the client to have.

 Finally, the server is writing down all the serializable object data to the database for the other threads to read and implement.